 In December 2010, the Board of Directors of Young Indian formally passed a resolution offering to own the outstanding debt of AJL of Rs 90 crores.
 This offer was accepted by the Chairman and Board of AJL.

-The INA wrote off the loan as irrecoverable by falsely holding that the Net Worth of the Company is negative.
+The Indian National Congress wrote off the loan as irrecoverable by falsely holding that the Net Worth of the Company is negative.

 The Memorandum of Association of the AJL bars the Company from entering into any transaction which is not for furthering its objective to publish newspapers.

-Why should Young Indian, which is majorly owned by the Gandhis, assign the AJL’s debt of Rs 90 crore that was gonna be written off the INA?
+Why should Young Indian, which is majorly owned by the Gandhis, be assigned the AJL’s debt of Rs 90 crore that was gonna be written off by the INA?

 Why didn’t AJL, which owns several real estate properties, use a part of its prime assets to repay the debt?